HolmQ84/DSDB-Exam-Project/Readme.md

 - This is more or less an empty shell which works as a middle man between our Eurika server, and our client application.

 #### DSDB-FrontEnd
-- DSDB_FrontEnd has the responsibility of presenting the graphical user interface to the guest, user or administrator using our program.
+- DSDB_FrontEnd has the responsibility of presenting the graphical userInfo interface to the guest, userInfo or administrator using our program.

 #### DSDB-EurekaServer